This easy no-bake spaghetti casserole with ground beef is comfort food at

 Step 3: add the pasta

-Cook the pasta al dente in a large pot of salted water and add to the spaghetti sauce.
+Cook the pasta al dente in a large pot of salted water and add cooked spaghetti noodles to the sauce.
+Use some tongs to stir the pasta into the sauce.

 Once combined add cheese to the top and cover until it’s melted.
 If you are making this in advance, wait to add the cheese until right before serving.

 This ground beef pasta casserole is a great recipe to have on hand for when you’re having a large group for dinner, you can never have enough easy pasta dinner recipes.
-I’m sure it will become a family favorite at your house.
+All you need is some garlic bread.

 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.